yizeyi18/abacus-develop/docs/advanced/opt.md

 The [BFGS method](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) is a quasi-Newton method for solving nonlinear optimization problem.
 It belongs to the class of quasi-Newton method where the Hessian matrix is approximated during the optimization process.
 If the initial point is not far from the extrema, BFGS tends to work better than gradient-based methods.

+There is an alternative traditional BFGS method, which can be called by using the keyword 'bfgs_trad'.
+The bfgs_trad method is a quasi-Newton method that substitute an approximate matrix B for the Hessian matrix.
+The main difference between 'bfgs' and 'bfgs_trad' is that 'bfgs' updates the inverse of matrix B while 'bfgs_trad' updates matrix B and obtains the inverse of B by solving the matrix eigenvalues and taking the reciprocal of the eigenvalues.
+Both methods are mathematically equivalent, but in some cases, 'bfgs_trad' performs better.

 In ABACUS, we implemented the BFGS method for doing fixed-cell structural relaxation.
+Users can choose which implementation of BFGS to call by adding the 'bfgs_trad' or 'bfgs' parameter.

 ### SD method